ekwan/velocity/sugar/dft structures/README.md

 ### Conformational search

 Each flexible molecule/transition state was extensively conformationally sampled and optimized.
 This directory contains relaxed structures as indicated below.
 Structures were generated using wB97X-D4, ma-def2-tzvp(-f) cpcm(dmso).
+The structures are sorted in each folder by Gibbs free energy.
 The title in each *xyz* file contains the energy and gibbs free energy at this level of theory.

 `all-ac-confs` conformers of methylalloside coordinated to an acetate molecule